 I’ve stumbled upon a pleasant new feature for those who like their downloads compact and fast.
 The built-in Archive Utility on Mac OS X 10.10 “Yosemite” now supports decompressing/extracting from the highly efficient XZ compression format.

-Archive Utility is the small program that opens when users compress or decompress files in OS X. Its interface is seen as a small window showing the overall progress of the operation.
+Archive Utility is a small program that opens when users compress or decompress files in Mac OS X. Its interface is seen as a small window showing the overall progress of the operation.
 XZ files can now be opened effortlessly by double-clicking on downloaded XZ files.

 XZ is a file format that uses the highly efficient LZMA compression algorithm.
 On most files, it will produce files that are much smaller than those of the venerable ZIP format.

-There is no way to create XZ files from the graphical user interface.
-Neither is XZ Utils included for use in the command line.
+There’s no way to create XZ files from the graphical user interface.
+Neither is XZ Utils included for use in the command-line.
 XZ Utils can, however, be installed using homebrew for anyone wanting to distribute software or other files in XZ files.
 Without installing anything, a TAR archive can be created with XZ compression using the tar program with the undocumented --xz argument.

 It turns out the XZ support in Mac OS X 10.10 is kind of broken.
 Single-file XZ file streams like those created by XZ Utils, 7zip, and other popular compression utilities are entirely unsupported.

 Only XZ files containing a TAR archive are supported.
 Mac OS X insists that there must be a TAR archive inside XZ files or it will choke on it.
 A TAR archive can contain a single file, so that can be used to work around the issue for compressing individual files.